7 Ways to Get Rid of Mosquitoes in Your Home or Yard

 Citronella is a common natural ingredient for mosquito repellents.
 The oil in the candle is derived from Citronella Grass (which also makes good mosquito-repelling plants).
 Its primary purpose is to deter the mosquitoes by masking scents that the insects are attracted to.
 Therefore, one effective method is to used it in closed spaces with limited air movements.

 Neem oil could be used as a natural pest repellent.
 On effective mosquito repellent is a combination of coconut oil and neem oil.
 One study found that 2% neem oil mixed with coconut oil provided 96-100% protection against specific mosquito species.
 An alternative method is to burn some neem leaves and use the resulting smoke to drive the mosquitoes away.

-Camphor is distributed in various forms (e.g. essential oils and tablets).
+Camphor appears in various forms (e.g. essential oils and tablets).
 There are a number of ways you could use camphor to repel mosquitoes.
-Examples include placing camphor tablets around the household, or dissolving the camphor in water and placing the resulting solution near high-traffic mosquito areas.
+Examples include placing camphor tablets around the household.
+You could also dissolve the camphor in water and placing the resulting solution near high-traffic mosquito areas.
 Like the citronella candles, this method works best in closed spaces.

-If the mosquito infestation is spread over a large outdoor space then one of the more effective methods is to use an insect fogger.
+An insect fogger is an effective way to handle widespread mosquito infesetations.
 These devices can come in two general forms: fogging machines or as a spraying can.
 Your choice is dependent on how large of an area you are looking to apply the insecticide.

 1. Grow mosquito-repelling plants